 It is humanly impossible to describe Shiva in words; he is beyond words and expressions.
 But, let us look into what Hindu scriptures talk about Shiva.

 Shiva Sahasranama (1008 Names of Lord Shiva) include Mahadeva (the great god), Mahesh, Rudra, Neelkantha (the blue-throated one), and Ishvara (the supreme god), Mahayogi, or the great ascetic, who symbolizes the highest form of austere penance and abstract meditation, which results in salvation.

-Rudra is truly one; for the knowers of Brahman do not admit the existence of a second, He alone rules all the worlds by His powers.
+Rudra is truly one, for the knowers of Brahman do not admit the existence of a second; he alone rules all the worlds by His powers.
 He dwells as the inner Self of every living being.
-After having created all the worlds, He, their Protector, takes them back into Himself at the end of time. – [Svetasvatara Upanishad 3.2]
+After having created all the worlds, He, their Protector, takes them back into Himself at the end of time.
+He, the omniscient Rudra, the creator of the gods and the bestower of their powers, the support of the universe, He who, in the beginning, gave birth to Hiranyagarbha −may He endow us with clear intellect!Svetasvatara Upanishad 3.2 and 3.4

 Rudra is the one who creates, protects, and dissolves back into himself.
 He is the creator of time, all-powerful, all-knowing, one who gave birth to the golden egg from which the universe manifested.
 He is the state of “existence, consciousness, and bliss” – Satchidananda.

 Taittariya Aranyaka of Yajurveda in 10.23,24 also talks about Rudra being the absolute reality, Supreme Brahman.